gmlove/openshift-workshop/README.md

 **Several ways to integrate pipeline:**

-- Keep the original pipeline and artifact repository.
+- Keep using the original pipeline and artifact repository.
 Manage your pipeline outside of openshift world.
 When you need to deploy to an environment, you can trigger a build in openshift to grab your artifact and build an image and deploy it to openshift.
 - Use openshift integrated Jenkins as your pipeline. (heavily customized, with openshift plugin and k8s plugin installed.)

 ![Openshift Pipeline Structure](./pipeline-structure.png)